JSBA Home About Jacob Sheep JSBA Registry Information Member Classifieds Fiber Listings

 • Fleeces weighing 8 lbs. or more

-• Excessive quilted appearance to the fleece (where the dark fiber are shorter than the white or vice versa)
+• Excessive quilted appearance to the fleece (where the dark fibers are shorter than the white or vice versa) occurring after the first shearing.

 • Excessive freckling in the white wool of young animals

-Photo Policy: photos used on this website are on loan from their owners.
-All photos remain the property of the owners, are copyrighted to them and my not be used without explicit permission of the owners.
-JSBA members who abuse this policy can lose their membership in JSBA.
-Both members and non-members are subject to all copyright laws.
+Copyright © 2009 Jacob Sheep Breeder's Association.
+All rights reserved.
+Photo Policy: Photos on this site are on loan from their owners.
+All photo remain the property of the owners, are copyrighted to them and may not be used without explicit permission of the owners.